cirosantilli/linux-cheat/find.md

     find . -mindepth 1

-TODO how to do this in POSIX?
+[it seems that](http://stackoverflow.com/questions/13525004/how-to-exclude-this-current-dot-folder-from-find-type-d/17389439#17389439) the best way to do that in posix is currently:

+    find . ! -path .

 ### maxdepth